uclahs-cds/pipeline-call-mtSNV/README.md

 ### 1. Extract mt DNA with BAMQL

-Bamql is a package or query language which the Boutros lab published ( https://doi.org/10.1186/s12859-016-1162-y ) a few  years back and is dedicated to extracting reads from BAM files.
+BAMQL is a package or query language which the Boutros lab published ( https://doi.org/10.1186/s12859-016-1162-y ) a few  years back and is dedicated to extracting reads from BAM files.
 Why would you use BAMQL vs other methods you might ask? well the main benefit is readability and ease of use.
 Obviously there are various ways of extracting reads, you can use SamTools in the Perl language or pysam inpython, sambasa,  but these way you go about is not the most straight forward , has low readiability and is very prone to user because: the user must indicate which bit flags they require not using names, but the numeric values of those flags.

 ### 2. Align mtDNA with MToolBox
 ![flowchart_mtoolbox_overview](flowchart_mtoolbox_overview.png)